Tutorial setup

 spack find --format

-Suppose you only want to display the name, version, and first ten (10) characters of the hash for every package installed in your Spack instance.
-You can generate that output with the following command:
+Suppose we only want to see the name, version, and first ten (10) characters of the hash for every package installed in the Spack instance.
+This output can be generated with the following command:

 $ spack find --format "{name} {version} {hash:10}"